captaineywick/Data-Analysis-Portfolio/Python/UK Sales Transaction/README.md

 ## Py Version and Library Used

-The data analysis project was conducted using Python 3.
+This data analysis project was conducted using Python 3.
 The following Python libraries were used:

 - Pandas
 - Matplotlib
 - Seaborn
 - Plotly
+- Numpy